AssetMark | Blog

 You don't have to reinvent the wheel; you can repurpose content from old blogs or webinars and craft them into a downloadable asset, such as a pdf.

 The best part of content marketing is that it is one of the most effective strategies for SEO (search engine optimization).
 SEO can sound scary to some, but really it just boils down to getting found on search engines like Google or Bing.
-Your helpful and authentic content, if done on a regular basis, can do just that.
+Helpful and authentic content—especially when published on a regular basis—can do just that for a financial advisor website.
+Search engines are trying to find the most valuable and relevant content to match every query.

 The takeaway?
 With content marketing, you can be yourself and share your knowledge, all while: